The 5 Stages of the Mobile App Development Workflow

 Backend Development

 Backend development is like the engine room of your app.
-It's the behind-the-scenes magic that keeps everything running smoothly.
-This part includes databases, servers, and APIs—the unsung heroes ensuring your app's functions.
+It’s the behind-the-scenes magic that keeps everything running smoothly.
+This part includes databases, servers, and APIs—the unsung heroes that ensure your app functions.

 - Setting Up the Server: First, you must decide where your app will live.
-Options include cloud services like AWS, Google Cloud, or Microsoft Azure.
-Choosing the correct server can affect your app's speed and reliability.
+Options include cloud services such as AWS, Google Cloud, and Microsoft Azure.
+Choosing the correct server can affect your app’s speed and reliability.

 - Here’s a quick rundown of considerations: